 PISC scientists regularly attend OECD meetings, including the Working Group of the National Coordinators of the Test Guidelines Programme (WNT), which meets once a year and oversees the work of the OECD test guidelines programme.
 The WNT reports to the Joint Meeting of the Chemicals Committee and the Working Party on Chemicals, Pesticides and Biotechnology, the policy body overseeing the OECD Chemicals Programme.
 PISC scientists regularly attend expert group meetings with the OECD Secretariat and international experts overseeing the test guideline programme.
 An objective in attending these meetings is to seek workable consensus, particularly with regard to refinement and reduction possibilities and other animal welfare considerations.

-PISC ensures that information regarding the use of nonanimal tests is accessible to all audiences by publishing technical briefs and articles in peer-reviewed journals and by presenting at scientific, administrative and legislative conferences.
-Media content relating to our activities and those of our member organisations is often published in national and trade press.
+PISC members ensure that information regarding the use of nonanimal tests is accessible to all audiences by publishing technical briefs and articles in peer-reviewed journals and by presenting at scientific, administrative and legislative conferences.
+Media content relating to our members’ activities is often published in national and trade press.
 These documents and presentations are available at www.piscltd.org.uk/scipubs.

 How Does PISC Work?